tomiwaajayi/cw-challenge/README.md

 The following are the main components that make up the application
   ##### 1. A search component (SearchSection.vue)
   ##### 2. An image display component (ImageGrid.vue)
   - The API request is made on form submit in the Search component which is triggered both by the 'submit.enter' and 'input' events.
-The search function triggered on 'input' is debounced by the dependency "lodash.debounce" and it gets back an array of the image data.
-This data is then sent to the image display component.
-The loading state is also communicated to the "Image-grid component" from the "search component" to display skeleton loaders while the loading status is true.
+The search function triggered on 'input' is debounced to prevent making API calls in quick succession.
+The image data and loading state are managed globally in the vuex store.
+Skeleton loaders are shown while data is being fetched from the API (which also means that loading state is true)

   ##### 3. The skeleton loader (SkeletonLoader.vue)
  - It's the component rendered to the grid view when images are being fetched.
 It's imported directly in the ImageGrid.vue component.